thebadpanda/WillitRain/README.md

 # WillitRain
-App for check Weather info by Google Maps location.
+App that helps You to be up-to-date with Weather info.
+Used Google Maps location.
+Can give weather options by Your location or by choosing one from Google Maps.